 GlucaGen FDA Prescribing Information: Side Effects

-The following adverse reactions have been identified during postapproval use of GlucaGen.
-Because these adverse reactions are reported voluntarily from a population of uncertain size, it is generally not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+The following adverse reactions have been identified during postapproval use of GlucaGen®.
+Because these reactions are reported voluntarily from a population of uncertain size, it is generally not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 |Treatment of severe hypoglycemia|

 Read the entire FDA prescribing information for GlucaGen (Glucagon [rDNA origin]) for Injection)